-III.
 Post-reading Session

-The major activity of this session is the construction of a discourse by the learner through interaction, brainstorming and presenting ideas by few individuals then the facilitator explains the meaning of the words, explain the structure situation ally involving the learners in various discourse.
+The major activity of this session is the construction of a discourse by the learner through interaction, brainstorming and presenting ideas by few individuals.
+Then the facilitator explains the meaning of the words, explains the structure situation ally involving the learners in various discourse.